 A solid business plan ideally should be in place from the beginning of an organization's life.
 Through the process of developing a business plan, you'll be forced to answer questions such as:

 The business plan is a living document.
-It will need to be reviewed at least annually to make sure it still reflects the work of the organization and its priorities.
+It will need to be reviewed at least annually to make sure it continues to reflect the work of the organization and its priorities.

 Strategic Plans vs. Business Plans